 A wounded veteran of the US Army who fought in World War II, my grandfather, Julius Mischel, was overjoyed to get married and start a family.
 But when he moved to Queens, New York, he was disturbed by the local Jewish community’s attitude towards religion.
 The great majority only rarely attended synagogue services, and only a small percentage of Jewish families provided their children with any sort of Jewish education.
 How would the American Jewish community survive?

 Upset by what he saw, he wrote a short manifesto entitled “Back to the Synagogue,” calling his friends and neighbors to join him and rededicate themselves to Jewish life.
 Though he himself was not given a Jewish education, my grandfather understood that he had to “up his religious game” if he wanted his own children to grow up to become proud Jews who believed in God and the Bible.
 And so he brought his sons to the synagogue every week on the Sabbath, and ensured that they attended Hebrew school several times each week.

 Tragically, my grandfather died suddenly of a heart attack at the very young age of 42.
-The father of young children, he died without knowing the religious path his children would one day choose.
+Since his children were still young, he died without knowing the religious path they would one day choose.
 I can only imagine the anxiety and doubt he must have experienced in his final hours, as he realized he would not be there to guide them.
 As he left this world, he did not know if he had succeeded in leading his children down a holy path.

 This, I believe, is also the legacy of Samson.

 Samson was a leader unlike any ever seen before or since.
 He possessed superhuman strength and extraordinary potential, but also boundless desires.
 He single-handedly tortured the evil Philistines who oppressed the people of Israel, killing many of their soldiers.
 But despite his awesome strength, he was overcome by his temptations, betrayed by Delilah and captured by the Philistines, who gouged out his eyes and made him a slave: